jiminyk/eloquent-js/README.md

 # Eloquent Javascript Practice
-Collection of practice and excercised from EJ
+Collection of practice and exercises from EJ.net